 - Technical support (if needed).

-In the beginning, we make an estimate in accordance with your requirements and description of the idea.
+In the beginning, we make an estimate in accordance with your requirements and a description of the idea.
 Next, we determine the approximate number of hours needed to develop the application.
 Then we proceed to a detailed assessment, conduct analysis, build the business logic of the application, develop prototypes, and create detailed technical specifications, and only after that proceed to the development stage.

 P.S.
 Don’t conceal your budget